Specifications of Seabourn Pursuit

 The ambiance of Seabourn Pursuit is relaxed, with sheer activities' variety.
 Most sailings feature Seabourn's Caviar in Surf Beach Barbecue or Marina Days when you can go kayaking or sail right from the ship.
 Seabourn's service is ranked the best on the luxury cruising market - highly personalized and attentive.
 Tipping is not expected.

-Ship's Atrium, Discovery Center, Expedition Lounge, Landing Zone, and all interior public spaces are masterfully designed by Tihany Design (1978-founded firm).
-Discovery Center, Landing Zone, and Expedition Lounge are new spaces, each of which themed on the early sea explorers' era with memorabilia and various materials.
+Ship's Atrium, Discovery Center, Expedition Lounge, Landing Zone, and all interior public spaces are masterfully designed by Tihany Design (1978-founded).
+Discovery Center, Landing Zone, and Expedition Lounge are new spaces, each of which is themed on the early sea explorers' era with memorabilia and various materials.

-Additional amenities include Complimentary 24-hour Room-Service, Internet/WiFi Access, Laundry, Self-Serve Laundromats.
+Additional amenities include Complimentary 24-hour Room-Service, Internet/WiFi Access, Laundry, Self-Serve Laundromats (Laundry Room adjacent to the Meeting Room/midship on Deck 5).
 Tipping/gratuities - tips are not expected or calculated in the price.
 Wedding parties on Seabourn ship Ovation are held in any of the public spaces (no dedicated chapel onboard).

 Bow Lounge (Deck 6 forward) is an indoor observation Bar Lounge providing the closest to water level access (through its foredeck terrace).
 This makes it the boat's best vantage point for marine and wildlife/scenery viewing (including during port entries, berthing, and departures).
 Bow Lounge is fitted with large touch screens displaying navigational charts and maps with the ship's current position (location at sea or in port) and current itinerary information (weather, Zodiac landings, flora-fauna, etc).
 Wall-mounted large HDTVs project live footage from the outside-installed HD cameras and also from a camera drone deployed (weather permitting) in the vicinity of the vessel.
 Bow Lounge is also staffed with Seabourn's Expedition Team members who throughout the day interact with the passengers.